Dynamic buckling of elastic rings in a soap film

-Many variants of the above mechanism have been studied previously including: over-damped motion with a spatially-varying compression \cite{Kantsler2012} as well as the crucial role of imperfections \cite{Hutchinson1966} and plastic deformation \cite{Lindberg1987,Karagiozova2008} in many engineering applications.
+Variants of the above mechanism have been studied previously including: over-damped motion with a spatially-varying compression \cite{Kantsler2012} as well as the crucial role of imperfections \cite{Hutchinson1966} and plastic deformation \cite{Lindberg1987,Karagiozova2008} in many engineering applications.
 For the dynamic buckling of a ring, previous work has established the unstable mode numbers \cite{Wah1970} but here, we focus on understanding the mode number observed, as well as the evolution beyond the onset of instability while the system remains elastic.
 To relate our ring experiment to the dynamic buckling of a rod just discussed, we note that the tension applied by the inner soap film, $\Tin=\gamma$, behaves as a thickness-averaged pressure $p=\Tin/\t$, which, in combination with the ring curvature, induces an in-plane compression $\Pload=p\Rin$ (the analogue of Laplace's law \cite{Boys1958}) within the ring.
 Neglecting other effects of the ring curvature, we expect that the observed wavelength of instability $\lambda=2\pi/\kmax=2^{3/2}\pi\left[B/(p\Rin)\right]^{1/2}$, or, equivalently, the number of buckles \beq n=\Rin\kmax=2^{-1/2}\left(\frac{\Tin\Rin^3}{B\t}\right)^{1/2}=\left(\frac{\pring}{2}\right)^{1/2} \eeq where $\pring=\Tin\Rin^3/(B\t)$ is a dimensionless measure of the strength of the soap film's surface tension to the ring's bending stiffness \cite{Giomi2012,Chen2014}.
 This result is in reasonable agreement with the experimental results shown in fig.~\ref{fig:Results}a \footnote{For large $\pring$, coarsening of the buckles in one portion of the ring occurred before the outer soap film had fully retracted.
 In such cases, $n$ was inferred from the measured buckling wavelength at onset; in other cases, the value of $n$ reported is the maximum number of buckles observed.} and is distinct from the $\lambda\sim\t$ scaling observed in rubber band recoil \cite{Vermorel2007}.
-A more detailed model of the elastic ring, incorporating the full effects of the ring curvature \cite{Kodio2019}, shows that, in fact, the most unstable mode number, $n$, satisfies \beq \pring = \frac{(n^{2}-1)(2 n^{4}+3 n^{2}-1)}{n^{4}+2 n^{2}-1}, \eeq which is shown as the solid curve in fig.~\ref{fig:Results}a; \eqref{eq:ModeSelection} reduces to \eqref{eqn:Nring} for $\pring\gg1$.
+A more detailed model, incorporating the full effects of the ring curvature \cite{Kodio2019}, gives $\nmax$ indistinguishable from the simplified result \eqref{eqn:Nring} for $n\gtrsim2$.